 Gallatin Conservation District will work with landowners to:

 The success of any new seeding is largely dependent upon the condition of the seedbed into which it is seeded.
 A clean, weed-free seedbed is critical for optimizing success.
 To determine what site preparation will be needed, please see the Planting Guide for step-by-step instructions on preparing your site (linked below).

 On March 16th, 2021, we held an informational webinar about the Gallatin Pollinator Initiative and the importance of promoting beneficial pollinator habitats where we can.
 Monica Pokorny, a Plant Material Specialist with the NRCS Bridger Plant Materials Center discussed best management practices for creating and enhancing pollinator habitat.
 Check out the video on our YouTube channel linked below.

 Check out the following document from NRCS about Creating and Enhancing Habitat for Pollinator Insects:

 For additional information on creating and enhancing habitat for pollinator insects, visit our Pollinators additional resources page.

 Interested in participating in the Pollinator Initiative?
-Just fill out the interest form (below) and submit it to our office by email: email@example.com or mail: 120 S 5th St, Suite B104, PO Box 569, Manhattan, MT 59741.
-We’ll contact you with next steps!
+Just fill out this interest form.
+If you have any questions or difficulties filling out the form please contact Elizabeth Emeline by email: email@example.com or phone: 406-282-4350 We’ll contact you with the next steps!